-- I. The FAA's Section 1 Exemption Does Not Encompass Local Delivery Drivers. - A. In 1925, The Plain Meaning Of "Class Of Workers Engaged In Interstate Commerce" Referred To Their Actual Transportation Of Goods Across State Lines.
+I. The FAA's Section 1 Exemption Does Not Encompass Local Delivery Drivers.

+A. In 1925, The Plain Meaning Of Workers "Engaged In Interstate Commerce" Referred To Their Actual Transportation Of Goods Across State Lines.

 It is a "fundamental canon of statutory construction that words generally should be interpreted as taking their ordinary, contemporary, common meaning at the time Congress enacted the statute."
 Wisconsin Cent.
 Ltd. v.
 United States, 138 S. Ct.
-2067, 2074 (2018) (quotation marks omitted); accord New Prime, 139 S. Ct. at 539.
+2067, 2074 (2018) (internal quotation marks omitted); accord New Prime, 139 S. Ct. at 539.
 "Congress alone has the institutional competence, democratic legitimacy, and (most importantly) constitutional authority to revise statutes in light of new social problems and preferences.
 Until it exercises that power, the people may rely on the original meaning of the written law."
 Wisconsin Cent., 138 S. Ct. at 2074; see also New Prime, 139 S. Ct. at 539 (recognizing the "reliance interests in the settled meaning of a statute").

-Here, plaintiffs are mistaken by focusing on the origin and "flow" of the delivered goods, rather than the activities of the "class of workers" (9 U.S.C. § 1 (emphasis added))-i.e., drivers who make their services available on the Grubhub application.
-Both common and legal usage of the phrase "engaged in foreign or interstate commerce" (9 U.S.C. § 1) at the time of the FAA's enactment point in the same direction: That phrase meant-and means-the actual transportation of goods across state or national borders.
-Because drivers who make Grubhub deliveries do not engage in such transportation, the district courts correctly held that their arbitration agreements are not exempt from the FAA.
+Here, the district court erred at the outset by focusing on the origin of the delivered goods, rather than the activities of the "class of workers" (9 U.S.C. § 1 (emphasis added))-i.e., drivers in the Amazon Flex program.
+Both common and legal usage of the phrase "engaged in foreign or interstate commerce" (9 U.S.C. § 1) at the time of the FAA's enactment point in the same direction: The phrase means the actual transportation of goods across state or national borders.
+Because drivers in the Amazon Flex program do not engage in such transportation, the district court erred in holding them exempt from the FAA.

-1. The local delivery drivers in these cases are not "engaged in interstate commerce" as those words were defined by popular and legal dictionaries in circulation at the time the FAA was enacted.
+Drivers in the Amazon Flex program are not "engaged in interstate commerce" as those words were defined by popular and legal dictionaries in circulation at the time the FAA was enacted.

-To begin with, the word "engaged" had (and continues to have) a meaning far narrower than "affecting" or "involving."
+To begin with, the word "engaged" had (and continues to have, see Amazon Br.
+20) a meaning far narrower than "affecting" or "involving."
 See Circuit City, 532 U.S. at 118.
 To be "engaged" in an activity meant to be "occupied" or "employed" at it.
-Webster's New International Dictionary (1st ed.
-1909); see also The Desk Standard Dictionary of the English Language 276 (new ed.
-1922) (defining "engage" as "[t]o bind or obtain by promise"); Black's Law Dictionary 425 (2d ed.
+WEBSTER'S NEW INTERNATIONAL DICTIONARY (1st ed.
+1909); see also THE DESK STANDARD DICTIONARY OF THE ENGLISH LANGUAGE 276 (new ed.
+1922) (defining "engage" as "[t]o bind or obtain by promise"); BLACK'S LAW DICTIONARY 425 (2d ed.
 1910) (defining "engagement" as "[a] contract" or "obligation").
 Thus, Congress's use of the word "engaged" focuses the inquiry onto the activities that the workers are employed to perform.

 "Interstate commerce," in turn, referred to actual movement of property across state lines.
-Black's Law Dictionary, for example, defined "interstate commerce" as "commerce between two states," specifically-"traffic, intercourse, commercial trading, or [] transportation" "between or among the several states of the Union, or from or between points in one state and points in another state."
-Black's Law Dictionary 651 (2d ed.
+Black's Law Dictionary, for example, defined "interstate commerce" as "commerce between two states," intercourse, commercial specifically-"traffic, trading, Π or transportation" "between or among the several states of the Union, or from or between points in one state and points in another state."
+BLACK'S LAW DICTIONARY 651 (2d ed.
 1910).
 Another contemporaneous legal encyclopedia defined "interstate commerce" as "commercial transactions between persons resident in different States of the Union, or carried on by lines of transport extending into more than one State."
-The Century Dictionary & Cyclopedia (1914).
+THE CENTURY DICTIONARY & CYCLOPEDIA (1914).

-Put together, then, to be a member of the "class of workers engaged in interstate commerce" in 1925 meant to be "employed" or "occupied" in "traffic" or "transportation" of goods "between or among the several states."
+Put together, then, to be a "worker[] engaged in interstate commerce" in 1925 meant to be an individual "employed" or "occupied" in "traffic" or "transportation" of goods "between or among the several states."